adagora/Catia---methodology/README.md

 # Catia--methodology.
-Some methods to stabilize ours models
+Some methods to stabilize our flow/design process

-you can use them by power copy inside CATIA V5
+How to use them?
+By Tools --> PowerCopy inside CATIA V5.